We advocates of open immigration are often accused of seeking to undercut national sovereignty.

 Nativist propaganda paints immigrants as uncivilized, disease-ridden, and harboring a high percentage of thugs and criminals.
 This is exactly what was said, by anti-immigrationists in the 1920s about Irish immigrants, Italian immigrants, and about “the scaly scrappings of the European Ghettos.”
 For a credible report on the actual statistics, listen to this 11-minute podcast from Cato:

 According to the Cato scholar, immigrants have a lower proportion of criminals than do native Americans.

 Philosophically, though, it doesn’t matter.
 Suppose the crime rate for immigrants were triple that of native Americans.
 Since justice is not collective, that fact would not justify any interference with the flow of immigrants across our borders.
 You think it does?
 Would you then advocate that the police go to a poor neighborhood, where the crime rate is triple the average, and eject or imprison everyone?
 Would you even advocate “extreme vetting” of the entire population of that crime-ridden neighborhood?
 I hope not.

 In regard to the issue of crime, immigration policy is a distraction from the real issue: the need to end Prohibition II (aka “The War on Drugs”).
 Legalize every substance, and the crime rate will fall by a factor of . . .
 4?
 5?
 8?
-Then bring back proper policing—an easier job once the police don’t have to deal with drug-based crime.
-And then the ensuing end to prison overcrowding, judges would face less pressure to avoid sending convicted felons to jail.
+Then bring back proper policing—an easier job once the police don’t have to deal with drug-based crime and judges no longer have to worry about overcrowded prisons when they jail real criminals.